 According to BLACKSHER (2008), disparities occur across many dimensions with respect to socioeconomic status.
-One of these dimensions is said to be one of the leading causes of health disparities if the health disparities challenge were to be addressed it would be by reducing socioeconomic status-caused disparities.
-Socioeconomic status underlies the three major factors in health these factors include environmental exposure, healthcare, and health behavior, social, and economic status is also linked to morbidity and mortality.
+One of these dimensions is said to be one of the leading causes of health disparities.
+If the health disparities challenge were to be addressed, it would be by reducing socioeconomic status-caused disparities.
+Socioeconomic status underlies the three major factors in health.
+These factors include environmental exposure, healthcare, and health behaviour; social and economic status is also linked to morbidity and mortality.

-To reduce socioeconomic disparities in health, policies addressing the ingredients of socioeconomic status which are income, education, and education, need to be formulated the policy initiatives should focus on reducing disparities caused by these social status components.
+To reduce socioeconomic disparities in health, policies addressing the ingredients of socioeconomic status, which are income, education, and education, need to be formulated.
+Policy initiatives should focus on reducing disparities caused by these components of social status.
 The Acheson Commission formulated a good example of such policy approaches in England (Lopez, 2012).
 The commission had a mandate of reducing health disparities in Britain.
-The commission was charged to address Inequality in education, income, and occupation and come up with policies that reduced the gap between the health haves and have-nots.
+The commission was charged with addressing inequality in education, income, and occupation and coming up with policies that reduced the gap between the health haves and have-nots.

 In a detailed analysis of the “actual causes” of death.
-J. Michael McGinnis and William Foege estimated that some deaths in the U.S are caused by factors such as diet and lack of activity, tobacco, and tobacco.
+J. Michael McGinnis and William Foege estimated that some deaths in the U.S. are caused by factors such as diet and lack of activity, tobacco, and tobacco.
 The dual noted that allocation and distribution of health resources did not compliment the importance of these factors, few resources were allocated to modify these factors .people who ranked lower in the socioeconomic status hierarchy die from diseases caused by these factors.
-The U.S government should redesign health resources allocation to ensure universal coverage regardless of the socioeconomic status of an individual.
-Health inequality should be addressed by providing an all-inclusive coverage focus should be on the implementation of laws if health inequality is to be eliminated (Van Schaik, 2014).
+The U.S. government should redesign health resource allocation to ensure universal coverage regardless of the socioeconomic status of an individual.
+Health inequality should be addressed by providing all-inclusive coverage.
+The focus should be on the implementation of laws if health inequality is to be eliminated (Van Schaik, 2014).

-While major strides have been made to reduce health inequalities and efforts, have been made to provide universal coverage.
+While major strides have been made to reduce health inequalities, and efforts have been made to provide universal coverage.
 It’s important to note that policy strategies alone won’t eliminate the longstanding issue of health inequality; underlying dominant forces such as incidence of disease, toxic exposure, and injury should also be addressed.
-If health disparities are to be eliminated giving them policy attention is not enough we should focus not only on policy formulation but their enforcement
+If health disparities are to be eliminated, giving them policy attention is not enough.
+We should focus not only on policy formulation but also on enforcement.

 References